Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Robust variance estimation and regularization

-The modified or regularized variance $\sigma^2_{mean.of.posterior}$ in Eq.(\ref{max_post_var}) has the effect of drawing gene-specific variance towards the middle, since the change from the estimated variance:
+The moderated or regularized variance $\sigma_{posterior}^2$ in Eq.(\ref{max_post_var}) has the effect of drawing gene-specific variance towards the middle, since its change from the sample estimated variance:

 is negative when $s^2 > \sigma_0^2$ and positive when $s^2 < \sigma_0^2$.
-Note that variance is added in Eq.(\ref{max_post_var}), as versus standard deviations being added in the denominator in Eq.(\ref{eq-sam}).
-However, the idea of adding an extra constant term is the same in Eq.(\ref{eq-sam}) and Eq.(\ref{max_post_var}).
+Note that in Eq.(\ref{max_post_var}), it is the variance that is additive, whereas it is standard error that is additive in the denominator of Eq.(\ref{eq-sam}).
+However, the idea of moderation/regularization by adding an extra positive and constant term to the sample-estimated one is the same.

 In fact, there is a second extra term in variance estimation if the sample-estimated mean is not a good estimate of the true mean \citep{baldi}.
 For this reason, it is reasonable to consider removing outliers to make sure the mean is estimated robustly \citep{igor}.